-We’re excited to announce that the final manuscript for a new book, tentatively called “Frank Lloyd Wright’s Forgotten House,” will be sent in the next few weeks to the University of Wisconsin Press to prepare for publishing (release date to be announced.)
+We’re excited to announce that the final manuscript for the new book “Frank Lloyd Wright’s Forgotten House” has been sent to the University of Wisconsin Press to prepare for publishing (release date to be announced.)
 We’re thrilled to be working with the creative and thoughtful team at UW Press, who began the process by soliciting expert reviewers to make valued suggestions on early drafts.

 “…this is substantial and will have great interest as it fills in important gaps in our knowledge of one of the most important segments of Wright’s career.”